prigazzi/notes-on/Recruiting.md

 But I found that the most interesting information it may be gathered somewhere else also, being the candidate's Github account the best source.
 I'd rather see all the time the user's Github account better than a cover letter or his/hers LinkedIn profile.
 Even the lack of a Github account says something about the candidate (Bitbucket, Gitorious, GitLab are all equivalents for Github).

 Also important but somehow less, are a twitter feed and a portfolio website.
 From a Twitter feed we can see if/how participates in a community of previous comments about the candidate's current/past job positions.
-From a portfolio website we can see the amout of dedication put to something that really reflects the candidate's work.
+From a portfolio website we can see the ammout of dedication put to something that really reflects the candidate's work.